 How Does Long-Term Care Insurance Work?

-Long-term care insurance helps you prepare for the costs of the long-term care most of us will require as we age.
-These plans help cover services whether you receive this care in a nursing home, assisted living facility, community-based setting, or in your own home.
-The following questions and answers will tell you what you need to know about long-term care planning and getting the long-term care insurance plan you need.
+Long-term care insurance helps cover services whether you receive this care in a nursing home, assisted living facility, community-based setting, or in your own home.
+Here’s what you need to know about long-term care insurance to help you choose the right plan.

 When should I purchase long-term care insurance?
-The decision of when to enroll in a long-term care insurance plan is a personal one.
-You’ll need to consider your own budget and needs to choose when is best for you.
-However, keep in mind that your premium is likely to be lower the younger you are when you enroll.
-After age 60, premiums for long-term care insurance begin to rise steeply.
-Another important consideration is that the health concerns that accompany aging can sometimes make people uninsurable.
+Your premium is likely to be lower the younger you are when you enroll.
+After age 60, premiums for long-term care insurance begin to rise.

 There’s a lot that goes into crunching the numbers when it comes to long-term care insurance.
 The following factors often come into play when determining your coverage and premium costs.

-- Age: The younger you are when you enroll, the less your plan is likely to cost.
-This is because as age increases, so does the likelihood you’ll need to use your plan in the near future.
+- Age.
+The younger you are when you enroll, the less your plan is likely to cost.

-- Benefit Amount: Both the amount of your daily benefit and your maximum benefit coverage will influence the cost of your policy.
-Most people choose plans with daily benefits between $100 and $200 with maximum benefit coverage of 4 years or less.
-The more coverage you’re eligible for, the more you can expect to pay for your plan.
+- Benefit Amount.
+Both the amount of your daily benefit and your maximum benefit coverage will influence the cost of your policy.

-- Deductible: You’re probably familiar with deductibles on health insurance plans that refer to an amount you must spend before insurance kicks in.
-With long-term care insurance, your deductible instead specifies how long you’ll receive care before your coverage kicks in.
+- Deductible.
+With long-term care insurance, your deductible specifies how long you’ll receive care before your coverage kicks in.
 The shorter your deductible period, the more your plan will cost.

-We’ve covered a lot of material here, so it’s not surprising if you still have questions about long-term care planning and long-term care insurance.
-The good news is that you don’t have to face this decision alone.
-HealthMarkets’ licensed insurance agents are here to help assess your needs and find the policy that’s right for you, at no cost.
+You don’t have to face long-term care insurance decisions alone.
+Licensed insurance agents are here to help assess your needs and find the policy that’s right for you, at no cost to you.
 Give us a call at (800) 642-0607 so we can get started, or search for an agent in your area to set up a meeting today.